SDD2021-car/VisionMetricAgent/README.md

 - Image pairing: files are matched by basename; unmatched files trigger warnings but do not halt execution.
 - Resizing: images are resized to the requested square resolution (default 256) before scoring.
 - Hardware: LPIPS loads an AlexNet backbone and moves it to GPU when available; otherwise falls back to CPU.
-- Logging: metric runs write timestamped logs to `/data/eval` and also print to the console.
+- Logging & history: each evaluation is cached in-memory and appended to `logs/eval_history.jsonl` for recall across turns.
+Use the `list_eval_history` tool to inspect recent runs.

 ## Tips for extending or learning the codebase